 The Company operates and reports its results in two separate business segments, the Specialty Products & Technologies and Equipment & Consumables segments.
 When determining the reportable segments, the Company aggregated operating segments based on their similar economic and operating characteristics.
 Operating profit represents total revenues less operating expenses, excluding nonoperating income (expense), interest expense and income taxes.
-Operating profit amounts in the Other segment consist of unallocated corporate costs and other costs not considered part of management's evaluation of reportable segment operating performance.
+Operating profit amounts in the Other segment consist of unallocated corporate costs and other costs, including goodwill and intangible impairment charges, which are not considered in management's evaluation of reportable segment operating performance.
 The identifiable assets by segment are those used in each segment's operations.
 Inter-segment amounts are not significant and are eliminated to arrive at combined totals.

-The Company's Specialty Products & Technologies products include implants, regenerative products, prosthetics, orthodontic brackets, aligners and lab products.
-The Company's Equipment & Consumables products include traditional consumables such as bonding agents and cements, impression materials, infection prevention products and restorative products, while the Company's equipment products include digital imaging systems, software and other visualization and magnification systems.
+The Company's Specialty Products & Technologies products primarily include implants, regenerative products, prosthetics, orthodontic brackets, aligners and lab products.
+The Company's Equipment & Consumables products primarily include traditional consumables such as bonding agents and cements, impression materials, infection prevention products and restorative products, while the Company's equipment products include digital imaging systems, software and other visualization and magnification systems.

 On December 31, 2021, the Company completed the sale of its KaVo Treatment Unit and Instrument Business, which is part of the Company's Equipment & Consumables segment.
-The previously reported amounts for the KaVo Treatment Unit and Instrument Business have been reclassified to discontinued operations for all periods presented.
+The previously reported amounts for the KaVo Treatment Unit and Instrument Business have been reclassified to discontinued operations for the years ended December 31, 2022 and 2021.
+There are no discontinued operations reported for the year ended December 31, 2023.
 All segment information and descriptions exclude the KaVo Treatment Unit and Instrument Business.
 Refer to Note 4 for more information on the Company's discontinued operations.